8 things to do in Chiang Mai with kids

 Swing from a tree like a gibbon

 Just outside Chiang Mai you get the chance to swing from a tree like a gibbon.
-In the rainforest in between Mae Takhrai National Park and Chae Son National Park in the village of Mae Kampong, an hour’s drive from Chiang Mai, your adventure awaits.
+In the rainforest in between Mae Takhrai National Park and the village of Mae Kampong, your adventure awaits.
+It’s an hours drive from Chiang Mai.
 You can hike trails, abseil and zip line.
 You do not only get the chance to swing from a tree like a monkey, but you also get the chance to spot gibbons in the wild.
 We didn’t see them in Chiang Mai, but we did spot them while zip lining in Siem Riep (Cambodia) and it was an amazing experience.
 I really hope you’ll be lucky enough to spot them.
 Your best chances are really early in the morning when they are most active.

 Zip lining through a rainforest never gets old.
 I will go for it anytime and if your kids are thrill seekers, so will they.
 The minimum height is at least a meter and in this case there is no age limit.
 In fact, when we where there we saw a 6 year old screaming with excitement and joy while zip lining through the jungle.
 She loved it!